Meet our Collaborators and Team

 Facilitator

 Sharon is known for her innovative and culturally centered auxiliary programs ranging from children’s foreign language classes and activist girls’ maker camps to place-based service-learning programs that educate children to be compassionate, curious, and courageous young citizens who take action for social good.
-She possesses a Master’s in Public Administration from the NYU Wagner School of Public Service and a Bachelor of Arts from the University of British Columbia, and she has spent the past four years as the Director of Special Programs at The San Francisco School.
+She possesses a Master’s in Public Administration from the NYU Wagner School of Public Service and a Bachelor of Arts from the University of British Columbia, and is currently the Community Engagement Director at the Children’s Day School in San Francisco.
 As a dedicated multicultural educator and community builder, Sharon is ideally suited to nurture the sense of belonging and connection which is an essential part of the Spark Decks mission.

-Sharon resides in Bernal Heights, where she enjoys working in her community garden and hiking Bernal Hill daily with her mini poodle Qiqi (Mandarin for “energy”).
-She is an avid reader and an Adrienne Maree Brown enthusiast.
+Sharon resides in San Francisco, where she enjoys working in her community garden and hiking Bernal Hill daily with her mini poodle Qiqi (Mandarin for “energy”).
+She is an avid reader and an adrienne maree brown enthusiast.
 She hails from Vancouver, Canada, and loves to open-water swim all year round; you can find her at China Beach on Sunday mornings.
-She loves traveling with her family internationally – she can be found with her husband and two daughters on the hunt for delicious local street eats and global handcraft markets, whatever destination she visits here and abroad.
+She loves traveling with her family internationally – she can be found with her two daughters on the hunt for delicious local street eats and global handcraft markets, whatever destination she visits here and abroad.

 Public Profit